gordonfrog/dda-new/README.md

 ```

-The operation [rabbitCustomer.convertAndSend(msg)] convert msg in JSON and send to rabbitMQ configured queue.
+The operation [rabbitCustomer.convertAndSend(msg)] converts the msg into JSON and sends to rabbitMQ queue.

-The other class is a REST controller with little API for publish messages.
+The other class is a REST controller with an API for publishing messages.

-## rabbit Reader
+## rabbitShop (The rabbit Reader)

-This module have the functionality of listen messages from rabbitMQ and send event to a website with SSE.
+This module has the functionality of listen for messages from rabbitMQ and send event to a website via SSE.
 Create 2 listeners for 2 different queues but sharing topic exchange.

-This is the project structure:
+Project structure:

 ```
 │   pom.xml